srujanreddyj/srujanreddyj/README.md

 Machine Learning | Industrial Engineer | Data Science | Manufacturing

 ## About
-Graduate at Texas A&M University Student. :man_technologist:
+Graduate at Texas A&M University. :man_technologist:

 I am learning all about machine learning, so I can build machines that build machines, become intelligent, and make our living abundant.